caramortati/C2-Beaconing-Wireshark/README.md

 - Summarize key insights about IR, lessons learned, and/or
 - potential improvements
 ### 6.1 Post Incident Activity
-- Documented all findings and observed Indicators of Compromise (IoCs)
+- Documented all findings and observed Indicators of Attack (IoAs)
 - Analyzed traffic patterns to understand attacker behavior
 - Recommended improved monitoring and detection strategies
+- Mature SOCs prioritize IoAs AS  prevent escalation, and then enrich with IoC

 ### 6.2 Containment, Eradication, and Recovery
 Although this project was conducted in a simulated environment, the following actions would be recommended in a real-world scenario:
-- block communication to the attacker IP address
+- Block communication to the attacker IP address
-- terminate suspicious processes on the victim machine
+- Terminate suspicious processes on the victim machine
-- remove malicious scripts ('beacon.py')
+- Remove malicious scripts ('beacon.py')
-- patch vulnerabilities and secure the system
+- Patch vulnerabilities and secure the system